sudo-terraform-modules/terraform-gitlab-groups/README.md

 ## License

-This module is licensed under the MIT License.
+This module is licensed under the Apache 2.0 License.
 See [LICENSE](./LICENSE) file for details.

 ## Changelog